 - Carefully review the email before sending.
 Mistakes will accomplish the opposite of what you want.

 - Send the email within 24 hours.

 About the Author

 Paula Norbom is the Founder and President of Talencio, a Minneapolis-based executive search and staffing firm serving health technology companies.
-She has worked in the health technology space for over 20 years, as an accounting executive before launching Talencio.
+She worked in the health technology space for over 20 years, as an accounting executive, before launching Talencio.
 She earned her undergrad degree from the University of Wisconsin – LaCrosse and a mini MBA from the University of St. Thomas, and is a licensed CPA.